June 6, 2024

 Is Transactional Leadership Still Relevant?

 Businesses need innovation and teamwork to thrive in the current day.
-Transactional Leaders, on the other hand, are hard and inflexible.
+Transactional leaders, on the other hand, are hard and inflexible.
 So are these leaders even relevant in this time and age?

 Well a transactional leader may still be relevant in the following cases: